formkit/docs-content/3.inputs/datepicker.md

 #### Options 2: Using the datepicker’s `timezone` prop

 Alternatively, the `timezone` prop of the datepicker will perform the offset correction for you automatically.
-Simply state "where" the datepicker is picking time for — in our example `timezone="Europe/Amsterdam"`.
+State "where" the datepicker is picking time for — in our example `timezone="Europe/Amsterdam"`.
 The user’s experience will not change at all, but the time they select will be in the target timezone.
 A user in `America/New_York` (`+0400`) who selects `2pm on March 13th` in their datepicker, will yield a UTC value of `2023-03-13T13:00:00Z` which is `2pm` in Amsterdam.
 This allows for simple storage and hydration of your date using a `UTC` format.
 ::

 ### Indeterminate timezone